conghuynhho/huynh-obsidian/Working/GGJ coupons.md

 	- [x] store isShowError modal
 	- [x] if has errorCode refetch the coupons.
 	- [ ] error message
+	- [ ] consider which error to disable coupon
 - [x] Disable coupon if not in min price to use.
 	- [ ] Correct using value get from api
 - [x] implement and centralize `gtag` script